First-order phase-transition on dynamical Lorentz symmetry breaking system: PMS and gap equation beyond the N-large limit

 \subsection{The case $T=0$ and $\mu = 0$}

-For our analysis of the phase transitions, we base our analysis on the cosmological principle of space isotropy to consider time-like background fields such that $A^{\mu}=(A^{0},{\bf 0})$ and $\mathtt{a}^{\mu}=(\mathtt{a}^{0},{\bf 0})$ in the integrals (\ref{intOmega})-(\ref{intXi}), and in the effective potential (\ref{Veff}).
-Under these assumptions, the physical results of the integrals (\ref{intOmega})-(\ref{intXi}) are reduced to
+For our analysis of the phase transitions, we consider time-like background fields such that $A^{\mu}=(A^{0},{\bf 0})$ and $\mathtt{a}^{\mu}=(\mathtt{a}^{0},{\bf 0})$ in the integrals (\ref{intOmega})-(\ref{intXi}), and in the effective potential (\ref{Veff}).
+Under these assumptions, the physical results of the integrals (\ref{intOmega})-(\ref{intXi}) in the limit $D \rightarrow 4$ are reduced to {